-General Information

-Purpose of the Handbook
+General Information Purpose of the Handbook

-This handbook has been prepared by the Secondary Education Program team in the Division of Teacher Education as a guide to the clinical internship for secondary education candidates in the Teacher Education Program at Lewis-Clark State College.
+This handbook has been prepared by the Elementary Education Program team in the Division of Teacher Education as a guide to the clinical internship for elementary education majors in the Teacher Education Program at Lewis-Clark State College.
 This handbook is intended to:

-- Offer a brief description of the Secondary Teacher Education Program. - Provide information about the clinical internship for teacher candidates (interns), on-site teacher educators ("OSTEs," our title for cooperating teachers), College Faculty Mentors (supervisors), and school administrators (usually principals). - Describe the qualifications, roles, and responsibilities of teacher interns, OSTEs, college faculty mentors, and school principals. - Explain the policies, procedures, and criteria for successful completion of clinical internship. - Provide samples of different forms used during clinical internship.
+- Offer a brief description of the Elementary Teacher Education Program. - Provide information about the clinical internship for teacher candidates (interns), on-site teacher educators ("OSTEs," our title for cooperating teachers), college faculty mentors (supervisors), and school administrators (usually principals). - Describe the qualifications, roles, and responsibilities of teacher interns, on-site teacher educators, college faculty mentors, and school principals. - Explain the policies, procedures, and criteria for successful completion of clinical internship. - Provide samples of different forms used during clinical internship.